 Difficult Soils

-The Difficult Soils with Timothy mixture is ideal for challenging conditions where outstanding ground cover and persistency are required.
+Difficult Soils is a mixture ideal for challenging conditions where outstanding ground cover and persistency are required.

 - High sward density